Search

 Apparatus :

-Acidify the distillate with 1 ml of phosphoric acid and add 5 ml of copper sulphate solution.
+Acidify the distillate with 1 ml of phosphoric acid and add 5 ml of copper sulfate solution.
 Transfer to a separating funnel and add 150 grams of sodium chloride.
 Extract thrice with chloroform, using 50ml of chloroform for each extraction.
-Take care that all the sodium chloride goes into solution during the first extraction.
+Take care that all the sodium chloride goes into the solution during the first extraction.
 Combine the chloroform extracts and discard the aqueous layer.
 Extract the phenols from the chloroform portion with two successive 75 ml quantities of sodium hydroxide solution.
 Dilute the combined alkaline extracts to 250 ml with water.
 Heat in a water bath until the chloroform is driven off completely and dilute with water to 500ml.

-Note: when phenol concentration in the sample is known to be high, distill a smaller volume, but collect about 450 ml of distillate by adding water to the sample in the distillation flask towards the end and continuing the distillation as above, preferably use a smaller capacity flask for distillation when the volume taken is small.
+Note: when phenol concentration in the sample is known to be high, distill a smaller volume, but collect about 450 ml of distillate by adding water to the sample in the distillation flask towards the end and continuing the distillation as above, preferably using a smaller capacity flask for distillation when the volume taken is small.